Epilogue logo

 Personal Property

-Some common gifts include:
+Some common gifts of personal property include:

 • Jewelry